 Sometimes paying a bit more could earn you almost a whole day that you can use to get to know your destination better or with a more relaxed pace.

-Independent travelers can book one of the several direct flights that link Split with Athens, either flying with Croatia Airlines or Aegean Airlines.
-Both companies operate several flights during the week, and the frequency usually increases during summer, holidays such as Easter or Christmas, and during some bank holidays.
+Independent travelers can book one of the direct flights that link Split with Athens, either flying with Croatia Airlines or Aegean Airlines.
+Both companies operate several flights during the week, and the frequency usually increases during summer, holidays such as Easter or Christmas, and some bank holidays.

 As a matter of fact, both countries are pretty close to each other and offer excellent city break opportunities for a short weekend away.

-If instead, you want to travel from Athens to Dubrovnik (or the other way round, of course), it can be a good idea to book a direct flight with Croatia Airlines.
+If you want to travel from Athens to Dubrovnik (or the other way round, of course), it can be a good idea to book a direct flight with Croatia Airlines.
 Probably the fastest route is the one that connects Zagreb to Athens.

-The two most famous low-cost carriers in Europe, EasyJet, and RyanAir connect Greece to a plethora of other European destinations, so it is always a good idea to check on their websites for offers and seasonal ticket deals.
+The two most famous low-cost carriers in Europe, EasyJet, and RyanAir connect Greece to a plethora of other European destinations, so it is always a good idea to check their websites for offers and seasonal ticket deals.
 Other companies covering the route Greece-Croatia include Eurowings, Lufthansa, Transavia, and Air Serbia.

 Taking layovers and waiting times in the airports, flights from Croatia to Greece can take anything from 4 to 6 hours, and sometimes even more!